OCA/server-auth/auth_keycloak/readme/DESCRIPTION.rst

-This module adds support for SSO authentication via `Keycloak <https://www.keycloak.org/>`_
+This module adds support for user creation when using `Keycloak <https://www.keycloak.org/>`_